taothit/go-go-datastructures/README.md

 }

 ```
-Running `go generate` would create a non-overlapping union of functionality from the two embedded datastructures
+Running `go generate` would create a non-overlapping union of functionality from the two embedded data structures
 ```go
 // ======= Generated Implementation =======